Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Data and Methods

-We first rely on Alibaba's Aliyun classifier\footnote{\url{https://help.aliyun.com/document_detail/179345.html\#topic-2139738}} to assign each response a positive, negative, or neutral label.
-As in~\cite{huGenerativeLanguageModels2025}, we derive two binary outcomes: \textit{PosSent} equals 1 for positive responses and 0 otherwise, while \textit{NegSent} equals 1 for negative responses and 0 otherwise (i.e., neutral and positive are coded as 0).
-These measures serve as dependent variables in the regressions.
+From the measurements described above, we derive three outcomes.
+For sentiment, we follow \citet{huGenerativeLanguageModels2025} and construct two binary outcomes: \textit{PosSent} equals 1 if the consensus sentiment label is positive and 0 otherwise, while \textit{NegSent} equals 1 if the consensus label is negative and 0 otherwise (i.e., neutral and positive are coded as 0).
+For toxicity, we use the continuous Perspective API score (0--1) directly.

-Next, we estimate a logistic regression model to test whether LLMs express ingroup solidarity or outgroup hostility (Study 1) according to the equation below:
+We then estimate regression models to test whether LLMs express ingroup solidarity or outgroup hostility under controlled prompting, according to the equations below:

-where InG is a categorical variable indicating ingroup membership (outgroup as reference), TTR is the type-to-token ratio, and Len is the scaled sentence length.
+where \textit{InG} is a categorical variable indicating ingroup membership (outgroup as reference), TTR is the type-to-token ratio, and Len is the scaled sentence length.
+These variables are included as controls for sentence length and lexical diversity, which can affect automated sentiment assessments.
 An analogous specification is estimated for \textit{NegSent}.
-We extend this framework to naturalistic dialogue (Study 2) using a mixed-effects logistic regression model:

-where random intercepts $(1|\text{model})$ capture heterogeneity across LLMs in the WildChat dataset.
-Mixed-effects modeling is preferred over fixed effects, which led to singularities due to limited variation.
-A parallel specification is used for \textit{NegSent}.
+where $\textit{OutG}$ is a binary indicator for outgroup membership (with ingroup as the reference).
+We use logistic regression for binary sentiment outcomes (\textit{PosSent}, \textit{NegSent}) and linear regression for \textit{ToxicityScore}.
+All effects are interpreted relative to the reference group.
+For sentiment, an odds ratio above one for \textit{InG} indicates higher odds of the corresponding sentiment outcome for ingroup targets compared to the outgroup.
+For toxicity, a positive coefficient on \textit{OutG} implies higher toxicity scores for outgroup targets relative to the ingroup, consistent with prior work \citep{huGenerativeLanguageModels2025}.

-In both settings, the odds ratio compares the odds of an outcome (e.g., positive sentiment) under one condition (e.g., ingroup framing) relative to the opposite framing (e.g., outgroup).
-An odds ratio of 1 indicates no difference between conditions.
-Values greater than 1indicate that the outcome is more likely under the condition of interest, while values less than 1indicate it is less likely.
-For example, an odds ratio of 1.4 means the model is about 40\% more likely to produce the outcome under the condition than under the baseline.
+For the logistic regression models, we report odds ratios with 95\% confidence intervals.
+For the linear toxicity model, we report coefficient estimates.
+In interpreting the logistic regression results, we treat odds ratios above 1 as directional evidence of asymmetry, while recognizing that values close to 1 (e.g., 1.0--1.2) correspond to comparatively modest probability shifts.